 Tired of always needing to vote for the “lesser of two evils,” on January 25, 2013, Falchuk led a group of determined Massachusetts citizens in launching Massachusetts’ new United Independent Party.
 One month later, he declared his candidacy for Governor of Massachusetts.

 Falchuk’s vision for this new third party is based on the principles most of us share: everyone is equal, everyone’s civil rights must be protected – AND the Commonwealth must spend taxpayer money wisely.
 The pragmatic combination of these principles doesn’t fit into traditional Democratic or Republican “boxes” – but does fit exactly with what the majority of voters prefer.

 Falchuk, a Massachusetts native draws inspiration daily from the story of his grandfather, Solomon Falchuk.

 Evan's grandfather, Solomon Falchuk, escaped from Russia at the end of World War I, where as a boy he saw members of his family killed because of their Jewish faith.
+Near the end of World War I, Soloman escaped from Russia, where as a boy he saw members of his family killed because of their Jewish faith.
 With next to nothing to his name, he set off for America but was sent instead to Cuba.
 After several years he moved to Venezuela where he started his own successful business.
 Solomon lived to be 101, having realized his dream that his family would one day have better lives in America – lives that included education, healthy children, security, and the freedom of self determination.

 Evan serves on the Board of Directors of the National Coalition of Health Care.
 He has served as a Corporate Fellow with the National Governors Association, and has played active Board and advisory roles with the American Benefits Council, the National Coalition on Health Care, NEHI, the Associated Industries of Massachusetts Health Care Committee, the National Business Group on Health, and Vistage.